nub340/DreamsOfAJaguar/README.md

 A pygame ```mask``` is used for colision detection.
 Using a mask allows you to detect if any of the player's non-transparent pixels are touching any of the enemy's non-transparent pixels.
 Each frame uses a separate mask, as the transparent part is different in each frame.

 ## "Dreaming" up new units with Stable Diffusion
-To dynamically generate random creates/units that look at least _somewhat_ feasible when animated, we are leveraging several techniques.
+To dynamically generate random creatures that look at least _somewhat_ feasible when animated, we are leveraging several techniques.
 Careful and tedious "prompt engineering" among the most important.
 We also use an ```init_image```, to provide Stable Diffusion with a visual example of what we're looking for.
 These images are found in the ```/stable-diffusion/init_image``` folder.

 The 2x2 grid format has so far produced the best results.
 Attempting to create multiple frames for the same creature as separate requests would rarely produce images able to be animated in sequence.
 Perhaps there is a better way we have yet to discover.
 However, combining all of the frames into a single image actually works surprisingly well.
 That is, in conjuction with the highly curated text prompt and other settings.
 When all of these parameters are adjusted just right, it can produce some really cool results!